AndrewAlizaga/CoolMusicApp/README.md

 🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎🔎

-You can explore the Postman collection && documentation here: https://documenter.getpostman.com/view/3678249/2s9Y5WyPUr
+You can explore the Postman collection and documentation here: https://documenter.getpostman.com/view/3678249/2s9Y5WyPUr

 # Author